Money: Functions

 A Medium, a Measure, a Standard, a Store.

 This couplet would later become widely popular in macroeconomics textbooks.
 Most modern textbooks now list only three functions, that of medium of exchange, unit of account, and store of value, not considering a standard of deferred payment as a distinguished function, but rather subsuming it in the others.

 There have been many historical disputes regarding the combination of money's functions, some arguing that they need more separation and that a single unit is insufficient to deal with them all.
 One of these arguments is that the role of money as a medium of exchange conflicts with its role as a store of value: its role as a store of value requires holding it without spending, whereas its role as a medium of exchange requires it to circulate.
 Others argue that storing of value is just deferral of the exchange, but does not diminish the fact that money is a medium of exchange that can be transported both across space and time.
 The term "financial capital" is a more general and inclusive term for all liquid instruments, whether or not they are a uniformly recognized tender.

 Medium of exchange

 When money is used to intermediate the exchange of goods and services, it is performing a function as a medium of exchange.
 It thereby avoids the inefficiencies of a barter system, such as the inability to permanently ensure "coincidence of wants".
 For example, between two parties in a barter system, one party may not have or make the item that the other wants, indicating the non-existence of the coincidence of wants.
 Having a medium of exchange can alleviate this issue because the former can have the freedom to spend time on other items, instead of being burdened to only serve the needs of the latter.
 Meanwhile, the latter can use the medium of exchange to seek for a party that can provide them with the item they want.

-Measure of value

-A unit of account (in economics) is a standard numerical monetary unit of measurement of the market value of goods, services, and other transactions.
-Also known as a "measure" or "standard" of relative worth and deferred payment, a unit of account is a necessary prerequisite for the formulation of commercial agreements that involve debt.

-Money acts as a standard measure and a common denomination of trade.
-It is thus a basis for quoting and bargaining of prices.
-It is necessary for developing efficient accounting systems like double-entry bookkeeping.